Five Spooky Designs You Should Try This Halloween

 tHE fINAL cOUNTDOWN…

-If you’re really looking forward to Halloween, why not invest in something fun like this amazing countdown board?
+If you’re really looking forward to Halloween, why not invest in something fun like an amazing countdown board?
 All it takes is a few small fencing boards, paint, decorations, and imagination to bring this idea to life.
 The chalkboard can be wiped clean every morning for the kids to write down the next day in the countdown.
 It’s like a giant advent calendar, but with more tricks than treats!

 Downsize with a decorated chalkboard and some added decorations for a neat idea for the kids’ bedrooms to get them excited for Halloween.

-The pumpkins are a great added touch, and can be carved into any shape you’d like closer to the big day.
+Pumpkins are a great added touch, and can be carved into any shape you’d like closer to the big day.
 (We love those classic scary faces we carve with our families, all lit up with candles on Halloween night!)

 Don’t Be Driven Batty!

 Not everyone likes to go for the bright colours of purple and orange that traditionally go hand in hand with Halloween.
-If you are more of a fan of the monochromatic and would rather steer clear of all the glitter, sequins, and *shudder* fake blood, why not get some inspiration from this great wall design?
+If you are more of a fan of the monochromatic and would rather steer clear of all the glitter, sequins, and *shudder* fake blood, why not get some inspiration from this idea?
 Taking some of those plastic bats that you find in party shops around this time of year to stick to pale painted walls is a great way to decorate your lounge – and anywhere else in the home! – for this time of year.

 Add in some extra details such as some pillows featuring your favourite spooky critters, a handmade scroll wall mount, and even some decorative autumn produce.
 All added together, it makes for a beautiful display that says ‘Halloween’ without being tacky.